jtc42/unicornpi-server/README.md

 ## API
 * I have implemented a basic API that allows sending commands to the server through HTTP-get requests, and returns system status as returned JSON.
 * I've made a document detailing basic functionality, found [here](https://docs.google.com/document/d/1qIMybzcNMx6zFvN5bqxL-kA0C5EpSCOA15KcieoZDWU/edit?usp=sharing).
 * This is primarliy used in the Android app I've made to control the device.
-This will be added to GitHub soon.
+The app can be found [here.](https://github.com/jtc42/unicornpi-android)